Rodenticide: Low-toxicity/Eco-friendly rodenticides

 Inert gas killing of burrowing pest animals is another method with no impact on scavenging wildlife.
-One such method has been commercialized and sold under the brand name Rat Ice.
+One such method has been commercialized and sold under the brand name Rat Ice (a dry ice formulation).

 Non-target issues

 Secondary poisoning and risks to wildlife

 One of the potential problems when using rodenticides is that dead or weakened rodents may be eaten by other wildlife, either predators or scavengers.
 Members of the public deploying rodenticides may not be aware of this or may not follow the product's instructions closely enough.
 There is evidence of secondary poisoning being caused by exposure to prey.

 The faster a rodenticide acts, the more critical this problem may be.
 For the fast-acting rodenticide bromethalin, for example, there is no diagnostic test or antidote.

 This has led environmental researchers to conclude that low strength, long duration rodenticides (generally first generation anticoagulants) are the best balance between maximum effect and minimum risk.